|Support||Help Desk & Knowledge Base|

-What is SiteGround?
+What Is SiteGround?

 Is SiteGround Legit?

-What is SiteGround Hosting Used For?
+What Is SiteGround Hosting Used For?

-SiteGround has 3 plans for their web hosting plans:
+SiteGround offers the following web hosting plans:

 |Storage||10 GB||20 GB||40 GB|

-|Free Domain Name||-||-||-|
+|Free Domain Name|

-Managed WordPress Hosting Plan
+WordPress Hosting Plans

 WooCommerce Hosting Plan